serenagrl/ansible-kubernetes/README.md

 ## Running the Playbooks with Semaphore UI

-If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore), you will be pleased to know that these playbooks supports it.
-Run the `setup-semaphore.yaml` playbook to automatically create and configure a separate VM for Semaphore UI and then run the `setup-semaphore-project.yaml` playbook to automate the creation of a project in the semaphore server based on the cloned version of this repository on the filesystem.
+You can use the `setup-semaphore.yaml` playbook to deploy and configure an independent VM for [Semaphore UI](https://github.com/semaphoreui/semaphore).
+You can use the `setup-semaphore-project.yaml` playbook to create a project on the Semaphore UI server based on the cloned version of this repository on its filesystem.

-**Additional steps are required to support Semaphore UI** - Share the `Installation Files` and `Virtual Machines` folders on the Windows Hyper-V Host and grant full-control access to the `ansible` user created in the earlier section.
+**Additional steps required to support Semaphore UI** - Share the `Installation Files` and `Virtual Machines` folders on the Windows Hyper-V Host and grant full-control access to the `ansible` user created in the earlier section.

 ## Running the Playbooks via Command Line